Why do you save and plant trees instead of doing something else?

-The best way to help our mission is to spread the word and tell everyone that you can about 8 billion trees and our dream to plant 8,000,000,000 trees around the globe!
+The best way to help our mission is to spread the word and tell everyone that you can about 8 billion trees and our dream to plant and conserve 8,000,000,000 trees around the globe!

 We are also considering planning trips where supporters will have the opportunity to travel with our team to locations all around the world where trees are being planted.
 If this is something you think we should make happen, please contact us and let us know!